9083 Mentor Avenue

 Finally, Prosperity Haven accepts private insurance, private pay, sliding fee scale, military insurance, state education funds, state corrections or juvenile justice funds, as well as others.

 Ohio Guidestone has long been dedicated to assisting its clients recovery after a period of substance abuse.
-It has been doing this within Mentor, OH. and in the surrounding communities for quite some time.
+It has been doing this within Mentor, Ohio and in the surrounding communities for quite some time.
 Ohio Guidestone offers services like rational emotive behavioral therapy, trauma therapy, behavior modification, dialectical behavior therapy, cognitive/behavior therapy, group therapy - all of which represent their treatment philosophy.
 Ohio Guidestone believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like domestic violence, active duty military, clients with HIV/AIDS, seniors or older adults, self-help groups, child care for clients children - among other services listed in the following sections.

 In the same way, Ohio Guidestone offers inpatient detox centers, short term drug rehab facilities, outpatient hospital programs, inpatient drug rehab programs, long term drug treatment and others.
 Ohio Guidestone has relapse prevention programs that are useful in helping clients after they complete treatment.
 This addiction treatment facility also uses treatment types that can help you create both lasting and permanent stability.